MicrosoftDocs/winrt-api/windows.management.update/windowsupdateattentionrequiredreason.md

 ## -description

-Detailed reasons as to why attention is required for an update before it can proceed.
+Defines constants that specify a detailed reason as to why attention is required for an update before it can proceed.

 ## -enum-fields